 What is an invisible disability?

-Anxiety, depression, bipolar disorder, autism.
+Anxiety, depression, bipolar disorder, autism, diabetes, cancer, cardiac conditions.

 Can I afford an ADA Advocate?

 An ADA Advocates addresses efficient legal planning so litigants with disabilities can go the distance with their cases.
-The prevent the usual occurrence of not being able to complete a case due to lack of funds.
+To prevent the usual occurrence of not being able to complete a case due to lack of funds.
 They are less expensive than attorneys and stretch the legal dollar.

 Can EAA help?